efiliba/mantel-log-parser/README.md

 # Mantel Log File Parser Test

-Test to parse log a file and answer specific questions about the logs.\
+Test to parse a log file and answer specific questions about the logs.\
-Format of the log file specified under Assumptions.
+Format of the log file is specified under Assumptions.

 # Assumptions

+As TypeScript transpiles to JavaScript, I believe it meets the requirement of using JavaScript for this assessment.

 Valid log entries consist of the following fields: